ianstormtaylor/to-slug-case/Readme.md

 # to-slug-case

-  Convert a non-slug-case string to a slug-case string.
+  Convert a string to a slug case.

 ## Installation